-While the light is prominent, there is always the possibility that someone might not know why they are on, which is why it’s important to educate yourself and others on how these glasses operate.
+While the light is prominent, there is always the possibility that someone might not notice it or know why it is on, which is why it’s important to educate yourself and others on how these glasses operate.
 It’s also good to understand how the user can trigger a picture or video.

 At the end of the day, if someone is intent on capturing a picture of you, there’s a pretty good chance that they’ll be able to do it — whether with a phone, glasses, wearable camera, or some other device.

 - The product starts at $299 (in the US) and is available at Ray-Ban and other selected retail stores and at ray-ban.com.
 Prescription lenses are available for an additional cost.

-- Users can choose from a variety of frame styles and lenses, including clear and transition.
+- Users can choose from various frame styles and lenses, including clear and transition.

-- There are microphones that allow users to talk on the phone (you must initiate or answer the call from your smartphone).
+- Some microphones allow users to talk on the phone.
 An integrated touchpad allows users to adjust volume, pause, play, and more.

-- Each of the frame’s earpiece stems has a speaker and can be used to listen to stereo or monaural audio from smartphone apps via Bluetooth.
-In other words, you will be able to listen to music or sound from the glasses, without using headphones.
+- Each of the frame’s earpiece stems has a speaker and can listen to stereo or monaural audio from smartphone apps via Bluetooth.
+In other words, you can listen to music or sound from the glasses, without using headphones.

-- The Facebook View app is used to manage settings and data, and to edit and share images and videos.
+- The Meta View app is used to manage settings and data and to edit and share images and videos.

 - Data on the glasses are encrypted.

-- Photos and videos are not uploaded to Facebook or any other app unless the user chooses to share the content.
+- Photos and videos are not uploaded to Meta or any other app unless the user shares the content.

-- Users have the option to turn off Assistant, as well as adjust their data sharing preferences.
+- Users have the option to turn off Assistant and adjust their data-sharing preferences.

-- The device has 4 GB of storage in the glasses for up to 30 full-length videos or over 500 photos.
+- The device has 32 GB of storage in the glasses for up to 100 30-second videos or over 500 photos.